gesquivel-tech/power-bi-payments-kpi-dashboard/README.md

 * `Payments`

-The main dashboard uses the `PaymentDate` field and its date hierarchy to analyze monthly payment trends.
+The dashboard uses the `PaymentDate` field and its date hierarchy to analyze monthly payment trends.

 A calendar table can be added for more advanced time intelligence analysis: